-A host of bridge-themed projects are taking place around Coventry.
-As part of Imagineer’s commitment to developing the next generation of outdoor arts producers, each of these projects is devised by an individual in the early-to-mid stages of their career.
+A host of bridge-themed projects took place around Coventry during September 2019.
+As part of Imagineer’s commitment to developing the next generation of outdoor arts producers, each of these projects was devised by an individual in the early-to-mid stages of their career.

 Saturday 21 – Saturday 28 September

 Popping up around Coventry

 Experience the live reporting of events and bridging around the city as our team of intrepid reporters and artists rove Coventry capturing and commentating on the stories they find.

 A dynamic and daft team of roaming reporters invite the public to read today’s news on their bespoke mobile newsdesk.

 Make the news in our city centre hub.
 With zine, placard and t-shirt making, we’ll spread your ideas of what needs bridging, how to bridge and bridges that should be burnt.
 Make the news and make a change in town.

 The Bridge Newsroom is produced by Jess Pinson and presented in association with The Herbert Art Gallery & Museum.

 A choir made up of young people with learning disabilities, their friends, and their family, has come together to learn the Pink song Bridge of Light in Makaton, a common form of communication for people with learning difficulties.

 The young people are drawn from organisations across Coventry, including Coventry Youth Activists (CYA, pictured above), Open Theatre Company, SpOt Drama, Phonic Hub and Ego.
 These groups are all made up of young people with learning disabilities who have an interest in performing arts.